Wilson scores 25 points as Aces even WNBA semifinal series at 1-1 with blowout win over Fever - WTOP News

 Odyssey Sims led the Fever with 18 points and Lexie Hull, who was questionable with a back injury and wore a brace while on the bench, scored 15.
 Kelsey Mitchell had 13 points and Aliyah Boston 10.

-Mitchell scored 34 points in Game 1 as the Fever rolled to an 89-73 victory, but she was held to 4-of-14 shooting on Tuesday.
+Mitchell scored 34 points in Game 1, but she was held to 4-of-14 shooting on Tuesday.

+“They reality is they came in and they were physical and they dictated,” Fever coach Stephanie White said.
+“We were on our heels and we were passive and we were reactive to everything.
+Twenty-eight points off of turnovers, 14 points off of offensive rebounds.
+They’re too good.
+We can’t spot them 42.

+“They’ve been world champions for a reason.
+They have a mentality they know exactly how to compete at this stage and this level.
+We’ve got to be able to respond, and we’ve got to be able to rise to that challenge.”

-The second-seeded Aces came into the playoffs on a 16-game winning streak, but barely got by Seattle in the opening round and then were blown out at home to open this series.
+The second-seeded Aces came into the playoffs rolling, but barely got by Seattle in the opening round and then were blown out at home to open this series.
 This game, in which the Aces led by as many as 26 points, more closely resembled the WNBA’s hottest team at the end of the regular season.

+Even when the Fever made an occasional run, the Aces quickly responded by expanding the lead.

+“When the pressure starts to escalate, I know they know how to cook under pressure,” Las Vegas coach Becky Hammon said.
+“So I just trust them.
+I’m fiery over there.
+I’m Italian, I can’t help it, but they’re cool under pressure.”

 AP WNBA: https://apnews.com/hub/wnba-basketball